The meetings, outings, social events and holidays listed below are open to all members

 We particularly welcome new members and those who have not been to these talks before.
 Non members are most welcome to join us for the lecture in return for a donation of £3.00.

-Further information on our Social Events - Summer meal - see below - Christmas meal - coming soon.
+Further information on our Social Events - Summer and Christmas meals - see below.

 Additional details of our Garden Visits can be found by going to the Group page and clicking on the Garden Visits.
 All visits start from The Red Lion car park, East Bergholt.